-Managers, CEOs, Human Resources and more-These roles fall under the category known as Directors and Officers (D&O).
-Directors are responsible for supervising, managing and directing the company’s direction (at the top of the company board).
+Thus, roles like CEOs, CFOs, HR and any manager come with great responsibility and authority.
+These roles fall under the category known as directors and officers (D&O).
+Directors are responsible for supervising, managing and leading the company’s direction (at the top of the company board).
 Corporate officers are high-level management executives hired by the business’s owner or board of directors, for example, CFO, Human resources manager, IT managers and more.

 What is D&O Insurance?

-How will D&O Insurance Protect your Personal Liability?
+How will D&O Insurance Protect your Liability?

 Breaches of Fiduciary Duty

-- Duty of Care: Duty of care means that directors and officers must give the same care and concern to their board responsibilities as an employee would. (attending meetings, committing to goals and contributing to company success)
+Duty of Care: Duty of care means that directors and officers must give the same care and concern to their board responsibilities as an employee would. (attending meetings, committing to goals and contributing to company success)

-- Duty of Obedience: the D&O must ensure that the company follows all related laws and regulations and doesn’t engage in illegal or unauthorised activities.
+Duty of Obedience: the D&O must ensure that the company follows all related laws and regulations and doesn’t engage in illegal or unauthorised activities.

 If a director or officer accidentally breaks one of these fiduciary duties, they will be liable for the consequences.

-An example of a breach is “The vice president (VP) of a manufacturer determined that diversification into a different product line presented sales potential for his company.
-Instead of presenting that opportunity to his employer, the VP shared it with his brother who formed a new company to produce that product.
-On behalf of the company, a shareholder sued the VP alleging that he wrongfully took advantage of an opportunity belonging to the corporation.
-The suit eventually settled for $2.5 million.”
+For example, A vice president (VP) of a manufacturer determined that diversification into a different product line presented sales potential for his company.
+However, instead of presenting that opportunity to his employer, the VP shared it with his brother.
+The brother formed a new company to produce that product.
+As a result, shareholders sued the VP, alleging that he wrongfully took advantage of an opportunity belonging to the corporation.
+Accordingly, the lawsuit settled for $2.5 million.”

 Misuse of Company Funds

-Nonetheless, in some cases, it can be unintentional.
+Although, in some cases, it can be unintentional.
 For example, directors or officers may not have the time or expertise to keep good records, and personal expenses get mixed up with business expenses.

 Failure to Comply with Regulations

 Every business has some laws and regulations they must follow to operate in that country and industry.
-These laws and regulations are taken very seriously by the government, as well as regulatory organisations.
+The government and heads of organisations take these laws and regulations very seriously.
 Laws and regulations can range from labour laws, health safety regulations and common criminal laws.
-However, any director, officer can accidentally test the limits of laws due to the pressure put on the business.
+However, a director or officer can accidentally test the limits of laws due to the pressure on the business.